peteroupc/peteroupc.github.io/randomfunc.md

 END METHOD
 ```

 > **Note:** In addition, some discrete (and continuous) distributions are known only through an _oracle_ (or "black box") that produces random variates that follow that distribution.
 Algorithms can use this oracle to produce new random variates that follow a different distribution.
-When the mean (average) of the new variates equals the oracle's, the algorithm is called an _unbiased estimator_ (because in a way, it "estimates" some aspect of the oracle's numbers).
+When the mean (long-run average) of the new variates equals the oracle's, the algorithm is called an _unbiased estimator_ (because in a way, it "estimates" some aspect of the oracle's numbers).
 One example is the Bernoulli factory (see my article "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)"), which takes flips of a biased "coin" (the oracle) and produces the flip of a new "coin" biased a different way.
 Another example is the "Bernoulli race" described in [**Weighted Choice**](#Weighted_Choice).

 <a id=Inverse_Transform_Sampling></a>
 #### Inverse Transform Sampling